saurabdixit/RoboND-Kinematics-Project/README.md

            print "Ready to receive an IK request" rospy.spin()
    ```
-5. Once the environment is loaded, you can continue clicking next to see the result
+5. Once the environment is loaded, you can continue clicking next to see the result.

-[//]: # (Image References)

-[image1]: ./misc_images/misc1.png
-[image2]: ./misc_images/misc3.png
-[image3]: ./misc_images/misc2.png

 ## [Rubric](https://review.udacity.com/#!/rubrics/972/view) Points
-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!
+This section documents the process of Kinematic Analysis and project implementation.

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-Here is an example of how to include an image in your writeup.
+Here is the Joint diagram for Kr210 robot.

-![alt text][image1]
+![alt text][image2]

+From the image above, the DH parameter table can be derived as follows:

+We need to get the parameter values of d1, d4, dG, a2, and a3.
+We got following values from urdf file:
+Parameters | Values
+d1 |
+a2 |
+a3 |
+d4 |
+dG |

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.